Safety

 May 25, 2022

 True story: There was a fleet carrier with two owners who disagreed on how to run their business.
 Eventually they went their separate ways, each taking half the fleet.
-Their new businesses — let’s call them company A and company B — still used the same trucks, the same owner-operator drivers and traveled the same routes, but that is where the similarities ended.
+Their new businesses — let’s call them Company A and Company B — still used the same trucks, the same owner-operator drivers, and traveled the same routes, but that is where the similarities ended.

 Visualize Issues and Challenges